 How to reduce Income Tax?

-As per Clear Tax, Investment declaration has to be done in the beginning of a financial year.
+As per Clear Tax, an Investment declaration has to be done at the beginning of a financial year.
 The employer asks employees to declare tax-saving investments for the year to be able to deduct tax accordingly from your monthly salary.
 Investment declaration is important for employees because it can lead to higher in-hand salary.

 Investment declaration has to be made for the following tax-saving investments and expenses: